shadowspawn/node-version-usage/README.md

 Q: Is `.node-version` read by multiple node version managers?
 A: Yes.

-Q: Does `.node-version` have a common or standard file format?
+Q: Does `.node-version` have a defined common or standard file format?
 A: No.

-Q: So what compatibility is there?
+Q: So what compatibility is there across individual products?
 A: Good question!
 Read on...

 ## Supporting Products